kasterma/drlnd-continuous/Report.md

 The results obtained here were created using the example code as provided by udacity with minor tweaking of the hyperparameters.
 Since in the evaluation we are already close to perfect score (we achieve around 39 on all episodes, and 40 is max achievable) there is just a small bit room for improvement in the final agent ability.
-Also from the plot of rewards per episode we see that after some 30 episodes the agent is essentially trained, hence there is not much room for improvement in learning speed either.
+Also from the plot of rewards per episode we see that after some 45 episodes the agent is essentially trained, hence there is not much room for improvement in learning speed either (we have also had learning runs where the agent was at the stabilized score after 25 episodes; note here that although we set the seeds of all random generators we use on the learning side, we don't have access to the seed of the unity environment).

 Still using a more complicated challenge we would be very interested in implementing the distributed methods of learning such as Distributed Distributional Deterministic Policy Gradients.